nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 This is my first Renoise tool and first code in Lua.
 I am also new to the midi file format and midi events.
 The use case implemented here is very simple and might be limited to my specific need.
 It is not meant to be a replacement for the built-in midi files import nor a general purpose midi file to Renoise song converter.

-It is not possible to override midi files import procedure (double-click on `.mid` file in instrument file browser) so the midi files need to be renamed to have `.xrmid` extension.
+It is not possible to override midi files import procedure (double-click on `.mid` file in instrument file browser) in the standard file browser (bottom-right corner).
+To use this file browser midi files need to be renamed to have `.xrmid` extension.
 E.g. `my-file.mid` needs to be renamed or copied to `my-file.xrmid` or to `my-file.mid.xrmid`.

-To load `.mid` file directly go to `Tools - Renoise Simple Midi File Support - Select file`.
+To load `.mid` file directly go to `Tools - Renoise Simple Midi File Support - Import midi file`.

 Currently, it only interprets `note-on` and `note-off` midi events.
 All notes will use currently selected instrument.
 On import, currently select track will be cleared and extended if needed.
 All midi channels are read and all use the same instrument.